alcherk/SampleCode/ViewTransitions/ReadMe.txt

 DESCRIPTION:
 The ViewTransitions sample application demonstrates how to perform transitions between two views using UIView's animation API.

 To try out the sample, build it using Xcode and run it in the simulator or on the device.
-Click the 'Dissolve' or 'Flip' buttons to perform a transition from one image to another.
+Click the 'Dissolve', 'Flip' or 'bounce' buttons to perform a transition from one image to another.

 ================================================================================
 BUILD REQUIREMENTS:

-Xcode 4.3, iOS 5.0 SDK
+Xcode 5.0, iOS 7.0 SDK

 ================================================================================
 RUNTIME REQUIREMENTS:

-iOS 5.x or later
+iOS 6.x or later, Automatic Reference Counting (ARC)

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.12
+- Upgraded for iOS 7.0, now shows how to use animateWithDuration API using a timing curve described by the motion of a spring.

 Version 1.11
 - Upgraded to use UIView's "transitionFromView" API, now uses Storyboards and ARC.